 In 2025, AI systems are continuously scanning networks for signs of suspicious activity.
 They don’t just flag anomalies—they prioritize threats based on risk level and business impact.

 This allows cybersecurity teams to focus on what matters most, rather than getting buried in low-priority alerts.
-AI also correlates multiple data sources—logs, endpoints, applications—to get a holistic view of the network health.
+AI also correlates multiple data sources – logs, endpoints, applications and even email metadata through an email header analyzer – to get a holistic view of network health and detect hidden attack patterns.
+Conducting regular security assessments that include evaluating the OWASP top 10 for LLM applications can help identify and mitigate emerging threats specific to autonomous AI systems.

 5. AI-Powered Phishing Detection